Data model

 ## GraphQL

 The Appfarm platform has built-in support for querying your data through GraphQL.
-GraphQL can be used as a developer tool to view and modify data in your solution, as well as a method for exposing your data model to external parties for integration.
+GraphQL can be used as a developer tool to view and modify data in your solution, as well as to expose your data model to external parties for integration.

 To access the GraphiQL IDE for your environments: